 The candidate is given a task card with prompts and is asked to talk on a particular topic.
 The candidate has one minute to prepare and they can make some notes if they wish, before speaking for between one and two minutes.
-The examiner then asks one or two questions on the same topic.
+The examiner then asks one or two rounding-off questions.